sumbach/modern-cljs/doc/tutorial-14.md

 ### Portable functions

-By taking inspiration from there, we are going to create an `utils.clj` file containing the definition of few useful and portable functions to help us in parsing the input of the `shoppingForm`.
+Taking inspiration from there, we are going to create a `utils.clj` file containing a few useful and portable functions to help us in parsing the input of the `shoppingForm`.

 Create the `utils.clj` file in the `src/clj/modern_cljs`